 The digital age has transformed the meaning of ‘smart’.
-What was once a nod towards human intelligence is now a reference to a product, service – even a city - that is connected via the Internet of Things (IoT).
+What was once a nod towards human intelligence now refers to a product, service – even a city - that is connected via the Internet of Things (IoT).

-Could this be a signal that Switzerland is the smartest country in the world?
+Could this signal that Switzerland is the smartest country in the world?

 What is a Smart City?

 ‘Smart’ conjures up the image of multiple wireless connections beaming to form a complex network of signals.
-These signals are what make a city interconnected but what makes the city smart is when the data is used to make more informed decisions and improve the lives of the residents.
+These signals make a city interconnected, but what makes the city smart is when the data is used to make more informed decisions and improve the lives of the residents.

 In the Smart City Index, Zurich secured the top spot in the IMD Smart City Index with HDI context - followed by Oslo and Canberra – and was recognised for its health facilities, governance and education.